femtoAmpere/fahy/readme.md

 ## Using faHy

+- Put your Hydrus importer credentials in `background.js`
 - Install like <https://gitgud.io/prkc/hydrus-companion>
-- Please put your Hydrus importer credentials in `background.js`

 ## More Information